Ft. Myers Student Puts Family First with Design Degree

 Sentner briefly contemplated trying to teach herself how to use programs like Photoshop and Illustrator with online tutorials, but realized skills alone wouldn’t be enough for what she wanted in life—a career.

 “I want to have a job where I work for a big company in their marketing department,” Sentner says.
 “Experience and technical skills are good to have but companies want to see that you’ve got a degree.”

-A television ad for Rasmussen College caught her attention and shortly after meeting with an advisor she decided to enroll in the design program.
+A television ad for Rasmussen University caught her attention and shortly after meeting with an advisor she decided to enroll in the design program.